 Returning to your homeland after 26 years first of all takes guts, even more so if you are a world renowned master drummer.
 Because in 26 years, it’s not just about change, it’s about relearning the entire place with a completely different and younger generation.
 Moreover, people leave their places of birth for better opportunities and a better life and on returning you are unsure of how you would adjust and adapt to the surroundings you once lived in.
 You’re unsure if you remember people and vice versa, the places which were, now are rebuilt, reconstructed and refurnished.

 It is this characteristic that stood out me the most.
 As stated earlier, in 4 years my friend had changed.
 Anybody would and it’s only natural for it to happen.
 But what’s most important is that no matter where you go and what you do, you should never forget your roots and be true to yourself.
 This movie showcased these traits about him more than his skill and the fact that he is a world famous artist.
-Born with humble beginnings in an African country and traveling the world teaching the thing he loved doing; drumming his heart out.
+Born with humble beginnings in an African country and traveling the world teaching the thing he loved doing; drumming his heart out and creating many African Drumming Groups.
 As he stated in the movie, he was born to drum and the oracle had predicted a bright future for him.
 But even pure talent cannot win medals on its own.
 He gained recognition and fame due to the hard work and dedication he put in.
-He has started various drumming schools in Europe and in one clip I could see the passion he has teaching his students in drum workshops.
+He has started various drumming schools and has taken innumerable African Drumming Workshops in Europe and in one clip I could see the passion he has teaching his students in drum workshops.
 It only goes to show that he still has that fire burning inside him.

 The documentary may have shown about the life of Mamady Keita but it is these characteristics of him I hope I could model my life upon as well.